chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

    #. text goes here
    #. text goes here

-Use the number symbol (#) to let Sphinx handle the actual ordering.
+Use the number symbol (#) to let |python sphinx| handle the actual ordering.
 If the number list needs to change later, you don't have to worry about making sure the numbers are in the correct order.
 For example:

 #. text goes here
 #. text goes here